KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 ### Demo Script

 **Opening:**
-"Stop wasting 5 hours a week fixing 'it works on my machine.'
-Let me show you how these 6 tools work together to form an Out-of-the-Box Internal Developer Platform for teams too small to build their own.
+"Let me show you how these 5 tools work together to form an Out-of-the-Box Internal Developer Platform for teams too small to build their own.
 This eliminates the $3,000 per developer per year cost of 'works on my machine' issues."

 **Tool 1 - Shell Games:**
 "First, Shell Games.
 Instead of manually creating project structure, running setup commands, and checking dependencies, one script does it all.
 Watch - [execute script].
 Project created in 10 seconds, with all dependencies verified.
 This eliminates the $3k/dev/year cost of environment inconsistencies."